scizen9/SEDM-Docs/source/Pipeline.rst

 needed, and log into the ZTF marshal, the TNS website, or any other web-based source of finder charts for the target.

+Compare Extractions
+^^^^^^^^^^^^^^^^^^^

+You will want to also compare the `robot` and `contsep` extractions to see if the `contsep` extraction provides an improvement in host subtraction over the `robot` extraction.
+Check the spaxels used to define the extraction region.
+If the `contsep` spaxels (indicated with the black dots) do a good job of excluding host spaxels, then you will want to upload the contsep spectrum to the marshal.
+In many cases, the extractions of the `robot` and `contsep` methods are the same, especially if either the target is right on top of the host nucleus, or if the target is well separated from the host.
+In these cases, you don't need to do anything.
+In the case where the `contsep` is clearly better than the `robot` extraction, then upload the `contsep` spectrum to the marshal.
+Please follow this example, substituting the correct `contsep` spectrum file.

+``growth spec_auto_contsep_lstep1__crr_b_ifu20200710_04_14_53_ZTF20abjnmhn.txt``

+This command will upload the `contsep` extracted spectrum to the marshal.

+If the `contsep` extraction is no better than the `robot` extraction and you still feel the `robot` extraction can be improved, follow the instructions in the next section.

 Adjustment
 ^^^^^^^^^^